-Full-time legislative employees are eligible to accrue compensating time for necessary overtime worked, in accordance with the schedule below.
+Committee clerks are eligible to accrue compensating time for necessary overtime worked, in accordance with the schedule below.
 Time during which an employee is excused from work with pay under only Section VI(A): Holidays and Section VII(A): Bereavement Leave is considered "hours actually worked" for the purpose of computing overtime.